top of page

 Arguably the greatest benefit is having a new relationship with alcohol, one that you can control and reduce overall intake in the following months.

-Improving health is about finding motivation, prioritising self-care and taking action.
-If you want to take effective and targeted steps to that fit into your unique lifestyle, The Whole Health Practice is here to help.
-Whether your goal is exercise, to beat chronic illness or enhance your overall well-being, our consultations and customised programs deliver results.
+For most people, improving health is about finding motivation and prioritising self-care with an ultimate goal of taking action.
+If you want to take effective and targeted steps that fit into your unique lifestyle, The Whole Health Practice is here to help.

 Alastair

-Join me, or scroll down to contact us:
+Join me, or scroll down to contact us and learn more about our services:

 Moderating Alcohol Intake?
 Achieve your Health Goals